rjhansen/egon/README.md

-Egon also uses [GnuPG](https//gnupg.org)’s GnuPG Made Easy library, which is released under the [GNU Lesser General Public License](https://www.gnupg.org/documentation/manuals/gpgme/Library-Copying.html), version 2.1 (or, at your discretion, any lesser version).
+Egon also uses [GnuPG](https//gnupg.org)’s GnuPG Made Easy library, which is released under the [GNU Lesser General Public License](https://www.gnupg.org/documentation/manuals/gpgme/Library-Copying.html), version 2.1 (or, at your discretion, any later version).

 All my code (which isn't much!) is under the Apache 2.0 license.